College Science and Technology Entry Program (CSTEP)

 What is CSTEP?

-- In good academic standing (high school cumulative GPA of 3.0, or College GPA of 2.5).
+- In good academic standing with a high school cumulative GPA of 3.0, or college cumulative GPA of 2.5 or higher.

-If the above requirements are met, the eligible students are highly encouraged to fill out an application to join the CSTEP Program.
+If you believe you meet these requirements, you are encouraged to fill out an application to join the CSTEP Program today!

 Depending on the student’s college level, the CSTEP program will provide the following services to students in the program:

 - Free gateway courses designed to increase student academic performance in fundamental courses

 - Supporting students’ extra-curricular activities such as participation in student club activities

 - Priority course registration each semester you are in CSTEP.
 Check out the academic calendar for

 registration dates and details!